-These are the results of "targeted financial measures" undertaken by the Treasury Department, particularly the office of Undersecretary of the Treasury Stuart Levey (who has remained in the Obama Administration).
-Levey and other officials have been able to convince individual foreign banks that dealing with Iran entails financial risk and furthers terrorism and proliferation.
+Various "targeted financial measures" have been undertaken by the Treasury Department, particularly the office of Undersecretary of the Treasury Stuart Levey (who has remained in the Obama Administration).
+Since 2006, strengthened by leverage provided in five U.N.
+Security Council Resolutions, Levey and other officials have been able to convince numerous foreign banks that dealing with Iran entails financial risk and furthers terrorism and proliferation.
 Treasury Secretary Timothy Geithner has described Levey as having "led the design of a remarkably successful program" with regard to targeting Iran's proliferation networks.
+The actions have, according to the International Monetary Fund, partly dried up financing for energy industry and other projects in Iran, and have caused potential investors in the energy sector to withdraw from or hesitate on finalizing pending projects.
+However, Treasury Department officials say that some of these efforts have gone as far as possible and they are evaluating new mechanisms, in concert with partner countries, to pressure Iran, and particularly its Revolutionary Guard, financially.

 Treasury and State Departments officials, in April 17, 2008, testimony before the House Foreign Affairs Committee, said they had persuaded at least 40 banks not to provide financing for exports to Iran or to process dollar transactions for Iranian banks.
-Among those that have pulled out of Iran are UBS and Credit Suisse (Switzerland), HSBC (Britain), Germany's Commerzbank A.G and Deutsche Bank AG U.S. pressure has reportedly convinced Kuwaiti banks to stop transactions with Iranian accounts, and some banks in Asia (primarily South Korea and Japan) and the rest of the Middle East have done the same.
-The International Monetary Fund and other
+Among those that have pulled out of Iran are UBS (Switzerland), HSBC (Britain), Germany's Commerzbank A.G and Deutsche Bank AG.
+U.S. financial diplomacy has reportedly convinced Kuwaiti banks to stop transactions with Iranian accounts, and some banks in Asia (primarily South Korea and Japan) and the rest of the Middle East have done the same.
+The International Monetary Fund and other sources report that these measures are making it more difficult to fund energy industry and other projects in Iran and for importers/exporters to conduct trade in expensive items.